Myna AI

 After: Weekly task cycles

 Weekly framing reduced anxiety, gave owners flexibility to act when they had time, and created a clearer sense of completion.
+Progress you could actually see, not a treadmill.

 Weekly framing reduced anxiety, gave owners flexibility to act when they had time, and created a clearer sense of completion.
+Progress you could actually see, not a treadmill.

 Before: Tasks and campaign steps were combined in a single list.